Realistic3D-MIUN/CR-DARTS/README.md

 ```

 ## Using the Source Code
-This section provides instructions on how to use the provided source code, such as searching for new architecture, training the architecture, and evaluating the provided architecture with pretrained model weights.
+This section provides instructions on how to use the provided source code, such as searching for a new evaluation architecture, training the discovered architecture, and evaluating the fully trained discovered architecture with pretrained model weights.
 ### Setup the repository
 ```bash
 # Clone the repository